27 Highly Readable Books to Jumpstart Your Reading Habit

 Fantasy, on the other hand, can take us into fantastical worlds that stretch our imaginations.
 Books with magical realism bring touches of magic into the everyday.

-If you’re like me and don’t read many books in these genres, here are a few “alternate reality light” reads to get you started.
+If you’re like me and don’t read many books in these genres, here are a few “alternate reality-light” reads to get you started.

 Justice Unending

-by Elizabeth Spencer
+Author: Elizabeth Spencer

 A fun steampunk ride through a world ruled by immortals who must inhabit the bodies of mortals.
 An irreverent tone throughout overlays themes of power and systemic injustice.